SMETANA: Piano Works ('Let's Sing and Dance')

 Charming music, isn't it ?

-Let's wrap it all with the following lyrics, which describe the core nature of Smetana's piano works so well:
+Let's wrap it all with the following poem, which to my opinion describe the core nature of Smetana's piano works so well:

 Forget all sorrows,